 When I started my entrepreneurial career, I met with a variety of early-stage startup founders – many of whom I still meet up with to this day.
 It’s a wonderful privilege to be able to bounce ideas off people who have already been there and done that.

-So, that’s my challenge for all of you.
 It will probably be uncomfortable to start off with, but that will make it so much more rewarding when it starts to pay dividends.